adamduvick/adamduvick.github.io/docs/baked-oatmeal.md

 ## Directions

-1. Soak Oats and Kefir 12–24 hours before making.
+1. Soak Oats and kefir 12–24 hours before making.
 2. Mix remaining ingredients into oats and pour into a greased 13 x 9 pan.
 3. Bake at 350 ℉ for 25–30 minutes.

-!!! quote
+!!! note
-    I usually use Kefir, Butter and Honey
+    I usually use kefir, butter, and honey.

     – Lisagrace

 ---